microsoft/vscode-docs/docs/editor/vscode-web.md

 ## Azure Repos

-Just like you can navigate to remote GitHub repos in VS Code for the Web, you can open Azure Repos too.
+You can open Azure repos just like Github repos in VS Code for the Web.

 When you navigate to a URL with the schema `https://vscode.dev/azurerepos/<organization>/<project>/<repo>`, you will be able to read, search the files in the repo, and commit your changes to Azure Repos.
 You can fetch, pull, and sync changes, and view branches.